strongloop/strongloop.com2/_posts/2018-03-28-serving-a-progressive-web-app-from-loopback.md

 Clone or download the [`loopback-pwa`](https://github.com/ibm-watson-data-lab/loopback-pwa) repository from GitHub.

-Change in to the `loopback-pwa` directory:
+Navigate to the `loopback-pwa` directory:

 ```bash
 $ cd loopback-pwa
 ```

+{% include note.html content="The `$` in the above instruction (and in all subsequent examples) indicates the start of a command prompt in a terminal.
+Do not type the leading `$` into your command prompt.
+" %}

 Install npm dependencies: